 \section{Abstract}

-This paper is dedicated to solve high-dimensional coupled FBSDEs with non-Lipschitz diffusion coefficients numerically.
-Under mild conditions, we provide a posterior estimate of the numerical solution which holds for arbitrary time duration.
-This posterior estimate justifies the convergence of the recently proposed Deep BSDE method.
-We also construct a numerical scheme based on the Deep BSDE method and present numerical examples in financial markets to show the high performance.
+This paper is dedicated to solving high-dimensional coupled FBSDEs with non-Lipschitz diffusion coefficients numerically.
+Under mild conditions, we provided a posterior estimate of the numerical solution that holds for any time duration.
+This posterior estimate validates the convergence of the recently proposed Deep BSDE method.
+In addition, we developed a numerical scheme based on the Deep BSDE method and presented numerical examples in financial markets to demonstrate the high performance.